sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 ## Login

-A valid business email address is required to access NVIDIA Air.
 To log in, go to {{<exlink url="https://air.nvidia.com" text="air.nvidia.com">}}.
-Enter your business email address, then click **Get Started**:
+Enter your business email address, then click **Next.** A valid business email address is required to access NVIDIA Air.
+If you do not have an account, create a new one.

 {{<img src="/images/guides/nvidia-air/Login.png" alt="" width="800px">}}